New skills programme is just the medicine for South Tyneside college students

 They were also given special recognition for 100% attendance, partially undertaken during February’s severe winter weather.

-CACHE Technical Level 3 Extended Diploma in Health and Social Care is a one-year full-time, practical, work-related course.
+The extended diploma in health and social care is a one-year full-time, practical, work-related course.

-It has been designed to enable learners to access Higher Education and to support progression into the workplace.

 Career options include nursing, midwifery, medical science and investigations, paramedic, social work, residential care management, housing or the Probation Service.